ArenKDesai/Aren-s-Notes/Intro to Algorithms/Divide and Conquer.md

 #Algorithms #CS577 #UWMadison #CountSort

 Use recursion to split a problem into smaller sub-problems.
-Typically used to improve the efficiency of already efficient algorithms, like
+Typically used to improve the efficiency of already efficient algorithms, like sorting going from $O(n^2)$ to $O(n\log n)
 ## Examples

 ### CountSort